skip to main content

 Satellite and fixed wireless internet both used to be limited to specific locations, but these days cellular signals and satellite signals alike can be marshaled for Wi-Fi connections you can run out of a van or RV.
 This is a boon to travel bloggers, international influencers, and other digital nomads who need more than a simple hotspot plan to provide 24/7 internet for a busy work life on the road.

 4G LTE internet gives you internet over a 4G wireless network, and a couple internet providers offer equipment that let you use the service anywhere you can get cell service.
-Starlink’s Roam plan offers the same thing, only it pulls from SpaceX satellites flying in low-Earth orbit.
+Starlink’s Roam Unlimited plan offers the same thing, only it pulls from SpaceX satellites flying in low-Earth orbit.

-Prices are high, speeds are kind of slow, and the wait list is long, but Starlink Roam is probably your most reliable option.
+Prices are high, speeds are kind of slow, and the wait list is long, but Starlink Roam Unlimited is probably your most reliable option.
 Starlink’s network works in remote locations where no other internet connection can find you, and Roam gives you unlimited data without the threat of extra fees or throttled speeds.
 So hop in your Sprinter van and feel the comfort of connectivity.

 Pros: